OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 The update process is applied on a  _per-project basis_ - you'll need to repeat the updating process for each add-in project in which you want to use v1.1 of Office.js and add-in manifest schema.

-You don't need local copies of the Office JavaScript API files (Office.js and app-specific .js files) to develop anOffice Add-in (referencing the CDN for Office.js downloads the necessary files at Configure your Office Add-in to use a shared runtime), but if you want a local copy of the library files you can use the [NuGet Command-Line Utility](https://docs.nuget.org/consume/installing-nuget) and the `Install-Package Microsoft.Office.js` command to download them.
+You don't need local copies of the Office JavaScript API files (Office.js and app-specific .js files) to develop anOffice Add-in (referencing the CDN for Office.js downloads the necessary files at runtime), but if you want a local copy of the library files you can use the [NuGet Command-Line Utility](https://docs.nuget.org/consume/installing-nuget) and the `Install-Package Microsoft.Office.js` command to download them.

 > [!NOTE]
 > To get a copy of the XSD (XML Schema Definition) for the v1.1 add-in manifest, see the listing in [Schema reference for Office Add-ins manifests (v1.1)](../develop/add-in-manifests.md).